 Name Direction Description Required RD_CLK Input Read Clock: All signals on the read domain are synchronous to this clock.
 DOUT[M:0] Output Data Output: The output data bus is driven when reading the FIFO.
 RD_EN Input Read Enable: If the FIFO is not empty, asserting this signal causes data to be read from the FIFO (output on DOUT). ЕМРТҮ Output Empty Flag: When asserted, this signal indicates that the FIFO is empty.
 Read requests are ignored when the FIFO is empty, initiating a read while empty is non-destructive to the FIFO.
-Optional ALMOST_EMPTY Output Almost Empty Flag: When asserted, this signal indicates that the FIFO is almost empty and one word remains in the FIFO.
+Optional RD_RST Input Read Reset: Synchronous to read clock.
+When asserted, initializes all internal pointers, flags and output registers of read clock domain.
+ALMOST_EMPTY Output Almost Empty Flag: When asserted, this signal indicates that the FIFO is almost empty and one word remains in the FIFO.
+PROG_EMPTY Output Programmable Empty: This signal is asserted when the number of words in the FIFO is less than or equal to the programmable threshold.
+It is deasserted when the number of words in the FIFO exceeds the programmable threshold.